The Real Guide to Suave Suits

 A slim or skinny fit can be more flattering if you’re leaner, while a tailored or regular fit can work better for broader frames.

 A good suit can be ruined by a bad choice of shirt and tie, so some thought is needed If you want to look suave.
 You can’t go wrong with a white shirt, but a colour can also look very sophisticated.
-This blue suit from Without Prejudice can be brought to life with a colour shirt such as a soft pink or a patterned shirt like this arrow print shirt from Limehaus.
+A blue suit can be brought to life with a colour shirt such as a soft pink or a patterned shirt.
 Just remember to restrict patterns to one item – so if you have a patterned shirt, pair it with a plain colour tie.

 If you’re very style savvy you can likely pull off any kind of suit and still make it suave.
 For the rest of us, it’s safer to stick to classic styles to avoid looking like a fashion victim.
-For example, when it comes to black tie, go for a black dinner suit with a white shirt and black bow tie.
+For example, when it comes to black tie, go for a black men's dinner suit with a white shirt and black bow tie.
 It’s hard to go wrong with this combination, and with a decent fit you’ll look as suave as James Bond at a posh wedding.
+Check out our collection of black tie attire for men.

 Likewise, attempting to be overly flashy with your office suit has a directly negative effect on your level of suaveness.
 Being suave is about effortless style, so looking like you’ve tried really hard naturally has the opposite effect.
 Attempting a bold combination of pocket square, tie, and shirt can easily backfire, so always go with the less is more approach for an effortless look.